awakecoding/awakecoding.com/content/posts/isolating-windows-service-process-id.md

 PS> Move-ServiceToNewGroup WinHttpAutoProxySvc LocalServiceNetworkRestricted WinHttpAutoProxySvc
 ```

 If everything worked, you just need to reboot the virtual machine.
-Don't try to manually start and stop this service, other services depend on it, it won't work well.
-If you look in the registry, you should now see a the new service group configuration under `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Svchost\WinHttpAutoProxySvc`:
+Avoid manually starting or stopping this service - other services depend on it, and it may behave as unexpectedly.
+If you look in the registry, you should now see the new service group configuration under `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Svchost\WinHttpAutoProxySvc`:

 ![service group configuration in registry](/images/posts/services-svchost-group-configuration.png)